dgeb/json-api/format/index.md

 #### Resource URLs

-The URL of each resource in **MAY** be specified with the `"href"` key.
+The URL of each resource object **MAY** be specified with the `"href"` key.
 These URLs **SHOULD** only be specified by the server, and therefore are typically only included in response documents.

 ```javascript
 //...